alexey-ernest/awesome-logger/README.md

 Log monitoring and notification system.
 The system allows its users to monitor intranet application logs and receive notifications if specific events occur.

 ## Architecture
-The System is built using Event-Driven-Architecture (EDA) and Service-Oriented-Architecture (SOA) principles.
+The system is built using Event-Driven-Architecture (EDA) and Service-Oriented-Architecture (SOA) principles.
 The system is breaked up into small micro-services, independent separated pieces with single responsibility.
 Each service owns its data (diffenerent data storages can be used for each micro-service), can be versioned, updated and deployed separateley and can be scaled up horizontally independently if needed.

 ![](Assets/AwesomeLogger-Architecture.png?raw=true)